Our regulations are necessary for the fair and proper running of the Festival.

 - Posted entries on the printed form must be accompanied by a cheque, payable to ‘North London Music Festival’.

-- Entry Fees, when received, are not refundable unless the class is cancelled.
+- Entry Fees, once received, are not refundable unless the class is cancelled.

 - For live music competitions, please state the Title, Composer/Author and playing time when applying.